purplesyringa/site/blog/wasm-is-not-quite-a-stack-machine/index.md

 ### Conclusion

 Does it really matter?
 Pretty much any machine can be converted to SSA, at which point the input format is not a consideration; and I suppose the simplicity of stack-based implementation was a good thing for Wasm adoption.
 But I think it's fair to highlight that experience with stack-based VMs doesn't translate well to Wasm, since it's not *quite* a stack machine.

+> Soon after writing this post, I found [this awesome post](http://troubles.md/posts/wasm-is-not-a-stack-machine/) covering the same problem from a different, optimization-focused angle.
+Give it a read as well!